Fawaazharden/project/implementation-summary.md

 - Implemented class toggling based on call state changes
 - Added a timeout to automatically remove the error state after 3 seconds

-## Step 7: Security Considerations

-We've addressed the security concerns related to exposing the API key in client-side JavaScript:
-- Created a backend server (retell-backend/server.js) that securely handles token retrieval
-- Updated the client-side code to call this backend server instead of directly calling the Retell API
-- Provided comprehensive documentation and setup instructions
-- Implemented proper error handling and logging

 ## Next Steps

-The implementation is now complete.
+The implementation of Steps 1-5 is now complete.
 The next steps would be to:
+- Test the implementation in the actual application environment
+- Consider implementing Step 7 (Security Considerations) in the future if needed
-- Deploy the backend server to a production environment
+- Deploy the application to a production environment
-- Update the client-side code to point to the production backend URL
-- Implement additional security measures like rate limiting and authentication

 ## Notes

-- The implementation now follows security best practices by moving the API key to a backend server
+- The current implementation directly calls the Retell API from the client-side, which exposes the API key
+- This approach is suitable for development and testing but not recommended for production
+- For a production environment, consider implementing Step 7 (Security Considerations) which involves:
-- The backend server can be easily deployed to any Node.js hosting platform
+  - Creating a backend server to handle token retrieval
-- For additional security in production, consider:
-  - Using environment variables for API keys
-  - Adding authentication to the backend API
+  - Keeping the API key secure on the server side
-  - Implementing rate limiting to prevent abuse
+  - Adding proper authentication and rate limiting

-  - Setting up proper CORS configuration to restrict access
+## Removed Components

+The following components related to Step 7 (Security Considerations) have been removed as requested:
+- src/step7-security-implementation.js
+- retell-backend/server.js
+- retell-backend/package.json
+- retell-backend/README.md
+- Secure implementation in src/retell-complete-implementation.js